JuliaGeometry/DelaunayTriangulation.jl/docs/src/math/curve_bounded.md

 #### Coarse discretisation

 The first step is to obtain a coarse discretisation of the boundary.
 For each curve, we compute a coarse discretisation by, starting with the two endpoints, computing equivariation curves between each pair of points until the total variation across any subcurve is less than $\pi/2$.
-In this package, this is the default, but we also provide an option to simply add a specified number of equivariation splits rather than taking care of the total variation.
+In this package this is the default, but we also provide an option to simply add a specified number of equivariation splits rather than taking care of the total variation.

 #### Spatial indexing